philliphemleb/StockSoftware/README.md

 # Deprecated
-This Project will be replaced by a separate Backend and Frontend Project in the near future.
+This project will not receive updates in the future.

 ## About
 I am currently developing StockSoftware exclusively for learning purposes.